priyanka0921/PRATICE/README.md

 # PRATICE
-I upload here some basic codes using JAVA .
+I upload here some basic codes using JAVA  from Basic To Scartch.